ethosdev/ethosdev.github.io/beacon-chain.md

 Validators are executed by _**validator clients**_ that make use of a beacon (chain) node.
 A **beacon node** has the functionality of following and reading the Beacon Chain.
 A validator client can implement beacon node functionality or make calls into beacon nodes.
 One validator client can execute one or more validators.

-## **Committees: Introduction**
+## **Committees**

 A committee is a group of validators.
-For security, each slot (in the Beacon Chain and each shard) has committees of at least 128 validators.
+For security, each slot has committees of at least 128 validators.
 An attacker has less than a [one in a trillion](https://medium.com/@chihchengliang/minimum-committee-size-explained-67047111fa20) probability of controlling ⅔ of a committee.

 The concept of a randomness beacon that emits random numbers for the public, lends its name to the Ethereum Beacon Chain.
 The Beacon Chain enforces consensus on a pseudorandom process called RANDAO.